 An EIN is a lot like a Social Security number, but it’s for business entities like a limited liability company (including single member LLCs), a corporation, and even sole proprietorships in some situations.
-A sole proprietor will need an EIN, particularly those with employees (though you don’t necessarily have to have employees to need an EIN.
+A sole proprietor will need an EIN number if they have employees (though you don’t necessarily have to have employees to need an EIN.
 More on that in a minute).

-An EIN has the same nine digits as a Social Security number and is assigned by the IRS for the purpose of your business’ tax filing and reporting.
+An EIN has the same nine digits as a Social Security number and is assigned by the IRS for the purpose of your business filing and reporting taxes.

 Now, you may be asking “why can’t I just use my Social Security number, then?”

 Do I Need an EIN?

 If you’re self-employed and don’t have any employees, you may not have any need for an EIN.
-However, you probably already know the importance of keeping your personal and business finances separated, and an EIN is just another way to help you do that.
+However, you probably already know the importance of keeping your personal and business finances separated, and an employer identification number is just another way to help you do that.

-For example, some banks require an EIN to open a business checking account or apply for a business loan.
+For example, some banks require an employer identification number to open a business checking account or apply for a business loan.
 Even if you’re a sole proprietor with no employees, if you want to separate your business banking account or apply for a business loan now or in the near future, getting an EIN squared away can be a good move.

 Related: What is a DUNS Number?

 In general, if you are operating as a corporation, partnership or LLC, you’ll probably need an EIN.
 It’s a good idea to talk to your accountant to determine what exactly is required of your business.